KTH/devops-course/contributions/course-automation/anhenri/README.md

 ## Proposal

 I want to create a GitHub action (on pull requests) that automatically checks whether the youtube link to the demovideo exists and that it is valid.
+Also if any accompanying Github repository is given .

 In order, this action should:

 - Determine if the pull request concerns an demo submission
 - Find the submitted readme file
 - Check that the link exists and is valid
+- Checks if a accompanying Github repository is named in the readme
 - Report the status on the PR